vel-git/ansible-role-dellos-fabric-summary/README.md

 ansible-role-dellos-fabric-summary
 =====================================
-This role is used to get show system information to the whole network on Dell EMC Networking Operating Systems.
+This role is used to get show system information of all the switches in the fabric Dell EMC Networking Operating Systems.

 Installation
 ------------